CEP-Comwell/Linux-Sysadmin-Training/Module9_Shell_Scripting_Fundamentals.md

 - Extend the script to handle multiple file types or patterns.

 **Common Pitfalls:**
-- Not checking if files exist before renaming
-- Accidentally overwriting files with the same name
-- Forgetting to escape special characters in filenames

 **Check Your Understanding:**
 1. What does `${file%.txt}.bak` do?
 2. How would you modify the script to rename `.log` files instead?
 3. Why is it important to check if a file exists before renaming?

----

 ### 7. Service Manager (Intermediate)